Sunken Living Room Design: Change Your Living Room Now

 Depending on the design and personal preferences of the homeowner, a sunken living room's depth might change.
 A sunken living room is typically one to three feet deep and is lowered by a few steps.
 But, depending on the intended impact of the space and the total height of the ceiling, the depth may be changed.

 The depth of a sunken living room should be planned with safety issues in mind.
-For example, the submerged area must be well-lit and visible to avoid mishaps.
+For example, the submerged area must be well-lit and clearly visible to avoid mishaps and the living room lighting ideas that work best in sunken configurations tend to combine recessed ceiling lights above with accent lighting along the steps and perimeter walls, ensuring no level transition goes unnoticed.
 Another way to avoid falls and injuries is to install safety rails or obstacles.

 Also, the usefulness and comfort of a sunken living room may be impacted by its depth.
 Therefore, considering the room's intended function and the kind of furniture and accessories placed in the sunken space is crucial.
 For example, a shallower sunken living room may be more appropriate for relaxing and lounging, whereas a deeper living room may need more full furnishings.